alibaba/GraphScope/docs/analytics_engine.rst

 When finish a computation, the results are wrapped as :ref:`Context` and preserved on the distributed machines.

-Users may want to fetch the results to the client, or write to cloud or distributed file systems.
+Users may want to fetch the results to the client, or write to cloud storage or distributed file systems.

 There is a list of supported method to retrieve the results.